-The Prosumer as a new market force
+The prosumer as a new market force

 Who is a prosumer?

 People trust these social media figures, as they can relate to them.
 Therefore, this gives them the power to influence the image of a brand or a product, positively or negatively.
-These influencers can be artistes, sport personalities, bloggers, microbloggers and YouTubers, amongst others.
+These influencers can be artists, sports personalities, bloggers, microbloggers and YouTubers, amongst others.

 Therefore, it is necessary for a business not only to learn the importance of these prosumers but also to identify them and build a relationship with them.
 Today, these prosumers can influence the demand for a product or brand, just as, if not more than, any other traditional method of marketing and advertising.